Robotic fruit pickers may help orchards with worker shortage

 FFRobotics and Abundant Robotics, of Hayward, California, are racing to get their mechanical pickers to market within the next couple of years.

-Harvest has been mechanized for large portions of the agriculture industry such as wheat, corn, green beans and tomatoes for some time.
-But for more fragile commodities like apples, berries, table grapes and lettuce — where the crop's appearance is especially important — harvest is still done by hand.
+Harvest has been mechanized for large portions of the agriculture industry, such as wheat, corn, green beans and tomatoes, for some time.
+But for more fragile commodities where the crop’s appearance is especially important, such as apples, berries, table grapes and lettuce, harvest still is done by hand.

-Members of Washington's $7.5 billion annual agriculture industry have long grappled with labor shortages, and depend on workers coming up from Mexico each year to harvest many crops.
+Members of Washington’s $7.5 billion annual agriculture industry have long grappled with labor shortages and depend on immigrant workers each year to harvest many crops.

 But President Donald Trump’s hard line against immigrants in the U.S. illegally has many farmers in the country looking for alternative harvest methods.
 Some have purchased new equipment to try to reduce the number of workers they’ll need, while others have lobbied politicians to get them to deal with immigration in a way that minimizes harm to their livelihoods.